PookMook/posts/cascade.md

 #### Specificity
-When using tailwind, the order you define conflicting classes in HTML have little to do about how your HTML nodes will be styled.
+When using tailwind, the order you define conflicting classes in HTML has little to do with how your HTML nodes will be styled.
 After all, Tailwind and other atomic CSS libraries are *just CSS*, they need to abide by the same rules.
 The last declared class in the CSS file is the one that wins (and that file is written by someone else).
 Two options are open to you as an atomic user: Use a tool in your editor to order the classes in the same order as the CSS (what tailwind does, and admittedly will help gzip compress better your HTML), and/or introduce runtime de-duplication (performance!?) like panda/styleX or CVA/tw-merge for tailwind.
-All of this is handled by the speficity rules in regular CSS: Let's introduce now an un-named semantic CSS library: `.button` is the main style definition, `.button.importance-primary` can be a variant, `.button.importance-primary.flag-disabled` can be a compount variant.
+All of this is handled by the specificity rules in regular CSS: Let's introduce now an un-named semantic CSS library: `.button` is the main style definition, `.button.importance-primary` can be a variant, `.button.importance-primary.flag-disabled` can be a compound variant.
 The styling engine in your browser handles all of that for you simply, automatically, and quickly.
 Atomic styling can't do that.

 => include Example

 ### Working with already styled libraries/components

-When you import components that includes their own styles, overwriting styles becomes tricky when your styling solution is willfully bailing out of using specificity.
+When you import components that include their styles, overwriting styles becomes tricky when your styling solution is willfully bailing out of using specificity.
 Thankfully, this may become less and less of a problem with the explosion of unstyled components libraries and "copy/paste the source code into your codebase" like shadcn ui.

 => include Example

-### coloration of your styles / lack of coloration
+### coloration of your styles/lack of coloration
 When you are building a design system, you can set how people are going to interface with it.
-Inside a company you can contraint the use of specific tools to make sure everything works nicely together, limit the context switching between different libraries and patterns.
+Inside a company, you can control the use of specific tools to make sure everything works nicely together, and limit the context switching between different libraries and patterns.
-Facebook for instance chose to use stylex for it's design system and everything styling related.
-The problem with this approach is now, you have to use stylex for everything CSS related forever.
-This is what I would call coloration of your styles.
+Facebook for instance chose to use styleX for its design system and everything styling-related.
+The problem with this approach is now, you have to use styleX for everything CSS-related forever.
+This is what I would call the coloration of your styles.
-In the same vein, if your design system relies on Panda or Tailwind (with tw merge and/or CVA), if you want to keep the safety of being able to inject your styles on the application side.
-You do have to use the corresponding library.
+In the same vein, when your design system relies on Panda or Tailwind (with tw-merge and/or CVA) if you want to keep the safety of being able to inject your styles on the application side, you do have to use the corresponding library.
-On the opposite side of same coin, if you use another styling solution, you open yourselves to surprises depending on your setup, like which stylesheet gets declared last.
+On the opposite side of the same coin, if you use another styling solution, you open yourselves to surprises depending on your setup, like which stylesheet gets declared last.
-One of the newer CSS addition, CSS layer can help address this problem quite directly (and enables the variant-first styling patterns). it becomes trivial to have your design system styles, and allow any other styles applied to gracefully overwride yours without fightning specificity, nesting and so on.
+One of the newer CSS additions, CSS layers can help address this problem quite directly (and enables the variant-first styling patterns). it becomes trivial to have your design system styles, and allow any other styles applied to gracefully override yours without fighting specificity, nesting, and so on.
 More on that later.

 => include Example